 I have not started my asylum process yet

-You do not need an address in order to start the asylum process.
+You do not need an address in order to apply for asylum.
 That is to say, as soon as you arrive in France you must turn up in one of the ‘Asylum seekers’ first reception centers’ (SPADA).
 These centers are the points of first reception of all asylum seekers, even if you have the address of a friend or family that hosts you.

 Attention!